Ashish1379/SKYGENI/README.md

 Second file naming "Python code" contains code in pyhton

-bottom four file "ScreenShots" are having screen shots of answers as well as code implemented on vs-code IDE for all 4 questions
+Folder naming "ScreenShots" are having screen shots of answers as well as code implemented on vs-code IDE for all 4 questions along with data preprocessing.